 Contents and Quick Navigation

-Dog behaviour experts put Cockapoo’s intelligence level above average when comparing Cockapoos to other dogs.
+Dog behaviour experts put Cockapoo’s intelligence levels above average when comparing Cockapoos to other dogs.
 Officially they don’t have a specific ranking because that only considers purebred dogs.

 How Smart Is The Average Cockapoo?

 If figuring out your Cockapoo’s IQ is something you would like to know, you might want to try some simple tests at home.
-This easy IQ test is one you can apply to your Cockapoo, and it will help you determine how intelligent they are, as well as their ability to learn and solve problems.
+This easy IQ test is one you can apply to your Cockapoo, and it will help you determine their intelligence and ability to learn and solve problems.

-Test your Cockapoo’s intelligence by getting them to perform a few simple tasks.
-There’s also a simple scoring system you can use, which will indicate how your Cockapoo ranks on the doggy IQ scale.
+Test your Cockapoo’s intelligence by getting them to perform simple tasks.
+You can also use a simple scoring system to indicate how your Cockapoo ranks on the doggy IQ scale.

 Task 1.
 It’s best to cover your Cockapoo’s head with a large blanket or towel; however, allow your dog time to smell and become familiar with the blanket.
 This test measures your Cockapoo’s ability to solve problems.